yuktinadhe/spam_ham_classifier/README.md

-# 📩 Spam or Ham Classifier – Mini Web App with Flask
+# 📩 Spam or Ham Classifier

 A simple and fun web app that classifies emails as **Spam** or **Ham (Not Spam)** using Natural Language Processing and a Naive Bayes model.